A collection of essays celebrating CRPE's 25th anniversary

 Rethinking the Traditional High School-College-Career Continuum: Robin Lake, Georgia Heyward, and Tom Coyne argue systemic change will be required to give students access to meaningful pathways to college preparation and career training.

-Beyond the Bell: Leveraging Community Assets for an Expanded Learning System: Betheny Gross describes a new approach for delivering more agile and responsive wraparound services and out-of-school learning opportunities for students.
+Beyond the Bell: Leveraging Community Assets for an Expanded Learning System: Betheny Gross describes new agile and responsive systems to provide more children with access to out-of-school learning opportunities.

 The Uncertain Future of Teaching: Michael DeArmond argues the daunting demands teachers face will require new models that expand and differentiate teaching roles to a far greater degree.